catamphetamine/react-pages/CACHING.md

 ## Motivation

+Server Side Rendering using `ReactDOM.renderToString()` method call often [takes more than 200ms](https://codedump.io/share/xjW15JpT26nT/1/react-rendertostring-performance-and-caching-react-components) for pages using a large amount of React components (say, more than 1000 components).
+This is the rendering time I'm getting in my project for a page with a "rich" content table of 100 rows.
+Rendering user profile page takes about 150ms.
+Rendering dummy pages is really fast, like 20ms, but in a real world web applications pages won't be blank and will likely contain lots of content, so [the recommended watermark of 200ms](https://developers.google.com/speed/docs/insights/Server) is easily exceeded.

-I didn't do benchmarking for React server side rendering, but [some benchmark I found on the internets](https://github.com/patrick-steele-idem/marko-vs-react) says that rendering a React page on server side could take about 10ms, which means a naive approach would be able to handle roughly a hundred page renders per second, multiplied by the number of CPU cores.
-I don't think it could be considered that low: since websites are Single Page Applications nowadays, all subsequent navigation will happen in the user's web browser and the page rendering server won't be involved.
+Aside from getting lower ranking in Google search engine, this also means a naive approach would be able to handle roughly 10 server-side page renders per second, multiplied by the number of CPU cores.
+I'm explicitly saying "server-side page renders" because websites are Single Page Applications nowadays and all subsequent navigation will happen in the user's web browser and the page rendering server won't be involved.

-A thousand page renders (for a 10 Core CPU) per second would be high enough, I guess, to serve all those people coming to the website from Google.
-I don't think anyone is getting 1000 * 60 * 60 * 24 = 100 million unique visitors per day.
-Well, maybe chinese folks do...
+A hundred page renders per second (for a 10 Core CPU) would probably be acceptable for an average website, if it's getting about 100 * 60 * 60 * 24 = 10 million unique visitors per day.
+10 million users per day is not that much though.
+For example, in China they would laugh out loud if someone said this is "highload" or ["web scale"](http://www.mongodb-is-web-scale.com/)...

 ## Chinese folks read on